-With the vision of supporting multilingualism in the United Nations system, the Language Harmonization Project aims to to harmonize language learning and assessment for the six official languages, and for other languages taught locally.
+With the vision of supporting multilingualism in the United Nations system, the Language Harmonization Project, recipient of the 2018 Secretary-General Award for Multilingualism, aims to harmonize language learning and assessment for the six official languages, and for other languages taught locally.

 The UN Language Framework establishes four UN Levels of Language Competence, equally valid for the six official languages:

-● UN Level I or Foundational Language Competence
+● UN Level I or Basic Language Competence

 ● UN Level II or Intermediate Language Competence